Training and Support

 Promoting Positive Food Culture - new for September 2017!

-Promoting positive food choices and lifestyle can have an impact across the school environment for pupil and staff wellbeing, as well as physical health.
-This workshop is highly interactive with opportunity to explore ways in which to incorporate food and healthy lifestyle activities throughout the school, embedding an ethos that supports healthy choices throughout the school day.
+A positive food culture can have an impact across the school environment for pupil and staff wellbeing, as well as affecting physical health.
+This workshop is highly interactive with opportunity to explore how to promote food and healthy lifestyles throughout the school.

 You can find our full training offer via our Training Page; everything is free!